MPC Rules and Information Aug 21, 2017 22:07:18 GMT

 It can be a bit daunting writing an MPC on your own, but don't worry.
 There are countless others who feel the same way.
 If you're looking for a writing partner and unsure where to find one, just post in the MPC Matchmaking Thread to find a like-minded RPer who would be interested in taking on the MPC you've been eyeing.
 Who knows?
 You might just find one of your new favorite RP partners.

 Finally, some enjoy combining the writing prompts of our MPCs.
-Whether going through two MPCs sequentially or weaving their narratives into one another, MPC combinations can lead to even more unique storylines than MPCs already offer.
+Whether going through multiple MPCs sequentially or weaving their narratives into one another, MPC combinations can lead to even more unique storylines than MPCs already offer.
 However, they can also be confusing, leading to members receiving half of the reward they should be receiving due to improper labeling or misinterpretations.
 For this reason, it is essential that a combined MPC is properly labelled.
-Please include both of the MPC's numbers in your title (for example, #ab or #ac), and clearly state the prompts which you are writing in the MPC's header template.
-A combined MPC is worth two rewards, but also requires double the word count at 2000.
-For all intents and purposes, it is basically two separate MPCs written at once.
+Please include all of the MPC's numbers in your title (for example, #ab or #abc), and clearly state the prompts which you are writing in the MPC's header template.
+While combining MPCs will get your thread worth more rewards, it also increases the wordcount by 1000 words per additional MPC.
+Make sure you reach the word requirement for each MPC you include, in order to get all of your prizes!

 If you have an MPC idea of your own, we'd love to hear it!
 Just post in the MPC Submissions thread with a name and outline for your idea.
 We may make some edits when officially putting up the prompt, but you will be given credit for your hard work and an extra 2000 bits as thanks.